+Forensic Toxicology

-Forensic Toxicology Workplace Drug Testing
+Workplace D rug Testing

 Standard Guidance

 ii) a control without nitrite (i.e., certified negative urine), iii) one control in the range of 200 mcg/mL to 400 mcg/mL, and iv) one control in the range of 500 mcg/mL to 625 mcg/mL.
-Oxidizing adulterant tests (other than nitrite): i) initial tests must include: i) an appropriate calibrator at the cutoff used by the laboratory for the compound of interest, ii) a control without the compound of interest (i.e., a certified negative control), and iii) at least one control with one of the compounds of interest at a measurable concentration; and m) confirmatory tests must: i) use a different analytical method than that used for the initial test, ii) include an appropriate calibrator, iii) include a control with the compound of interest (i.e., a certified negative control), and The laboratory should design calibration and quality control protocols to be consistent with those provided in the Mandatory Guidelines for Federal Workplace Drug Testing Programs when detecting the presence of general oxidants, chromium (VI), halogens, glutaraldehyde, pyridine (pyridinium chlorochromate) and surfactants.
+Oxidizing adulterant tests (other than nitrite): I) initial tests must include: i) an appropriate calibrator at the cutoff used by the laboratory for the compound of interest, ii) a control without the compound of interest (i.e., a certified negative control), and iii) at least one control with one of the compounds of interest at a measurable concentration; and m) confirmatory tests must: i) use a different analytical method than that used for the initial test, ii) include an appropriate calibrator, iii) include a control without the compound of interest (i.e., a certified negative control), and iv) include a control with the compound of interest at a measurable concentration.
+I) The laboratory should design calibration and quality control protocols to be consistent with those provided in the Mandatory Guidelines for Federal Workplace Drug Testing Programs when detecting the presence of general oxidants, chromium (VI), halogens, glutaraldehyde, pyridine (pyridinium chlorochromate) and surfactants.

+Forensic Toxicology

-Forensic Toxicology Workplace Drug Testing
+Workplace D Prug Testing

 Standard Guidance

 Hair Specimens

-n) Where possible adulteration or substitution of the hair specimen exists, the laboratory should: determine the integrity of the head hair sample by performing a digestion test; perform microscopic identification; perform a dye test; determine solubility of head hair in methanol; and, perform additional validity tests as appropriate for the observed indicators or characteristics.
+n) Where possible adulteration or substitution of the hair specimen exists, the laboratory should: i. determine the integrity of the head hair sample by performing a digestion test; ii. perform microscopic identification; iii. perform a dye test; iv. determine solubility of head hair in methanol; and, v. perform additional validity tests as appropriate for the observed indicators or characteristics.
 Oral Fluid Specimens Where possible adulteration or substitution of the oral fluid specimen exists, the laboratory should perform validity tests as appropriate for the observed indicators or characteristics.
-Oral Fluid Specimens Where possible adulteration or substitution of the oral fluid specimen exists, the laboratory should perform validity tests as appropriate for the observed indicators or characteristics.
-Sweat Patch Specimens determine the laboratory should: determine the laboratory should: determine the laboratory should: determine the lactic acid concentration; and, perform additional validity tests as appropriate for the laboratory should: Validity tests of hair, oral fluid and sweat patches should be performed when the following conditions are observed: b) Abnormal physical characteristics (e.g., split hair collections have different hair color, mixture of different types of head hair; unusual oral fluid color or texture, unusual odor, semi-solid characteristics; sweat patches collected from an individual have different color or unusual odor); or, e) Reactions or responses characteristic of an adulterant are obtained during initial or confirmatory drug tests (e.g., non-recovery of standards, unusual response).
+Sweat Patch Specimens Where possible adulteration or substitution of the sweat patch specimen exists, the laboratory should: determine the lactic acid concentration; and, perform additional validity tests as appropriate for the observed indicators or characteristics.
+Validity tests of hair, oral fluid and sweat patches should be performed when the following conditions are observed: b) Abnormal physical characteristics (e.g., split hair collections have different hair color, mixture of different types of head hair; unusual oral fluid color or texture, unusual odor, semisolid characteristics; sweat patches collected from an individual have different color or unusual odor); or, e) Reactions or responses characteristic of an adulterant are obtained during initial or confirmatory drug tests (e.g., non-recovery of standards, unusual response).
 The determination the immunoglobulins (IgG) biomarker concentration should be considered in the assessment of potential substitution of oral fluid specimens.